 5. Requesting rent relief

-(1) A tenant under a small commercial lease who is an eligible tenant in relation to the small commercial lease may, during the emergency period, request rent relief from the landlord under the small commercial lease.
+(1) A tenant under a small commercial lease who is an eligible tenant in relation to the small commercial lease may, no later than the 60th day after the day on which the emergency period ends, request rent relief from the landlord under the small commercial lease.

+Notes for this subclause:

+1. In accordance with the definition of eligible tenant in clause 2, a tenant under a small commercial lease cannot be an eligible tenant in relation to the small commercial lease after 28 March 2021.

+2. However, this does not prevent the tenant from making a request under this clause after 28 March 2021, so long as the rent relief requested from the landlord under the small commercial lease relates to a period during which the tenant was an eligible tenant in relation to the small commercial lease.
+See the Commercial Tenancies (COVID-19 Response) Regulations 2020 regulation 3(5).

 (2) The request must be in writing and be accompanied by the following —

 (a) a statement by the tenant that —